steen1313/backend_mod_1_prework/final_prep/README.md

 What is your plan and how are you going to hold yourself to it?
 Specifically...
 - What are you going to work on?
-[Resources here](https://github.com/turingschool-examples/fe-m1-practice)
+[Resources here](https://github.com/turingschool-examples/fe-m1-practice) I'm going to work on the extra extensions from the mod 1 prework.
 - What days are you going to work?
+Everyday
-- What times on those days are you going to work?
+- What times on those days are you going to work? a couple hours everyday.
-- Where you going to be sitting/standing as you do this?
+- Where you going to be sitting/standing as you do this? sitting
 - Where are you documenting this plan?
 Google Calendar, calendar on your wall, your journal?
+Google calendar.
 - Do any stakeholders in your life know about this plan?
 (The answer needs to be yes by the time you answer this...)
+YES
 - What personal items/events are important to you during this time?
 How are you going to make sure those are not neglected?
 (Hint, block time on the calendar for them!)
+Thereapy is important to me during this time.
+Seeing my doctor is important during this time.

 ## Extensions
 Check out our thoughts on [extension activities](https://mod0.turing.io/prework/extensions) if you find yourself with some extra time before starting Mod 1!